ningauble/simple-daemon/README.md

 # simple-daemon
-An implementation of a simple python daemon using fork and other built-in things.
+An implementation of a simple python daemon clearly using fork and other built-in things.
+Who said multiprocessing?